 In this article, we’ll give you a few tips on determining your dog’s visual abilities.
 If you’re reading this article, you likely already expect that your dog may be blind.

-How Can You Tell if a Dog Is Blind (3 Ways)
+The 3 Ways You Can Tell if a Dog Is Blind

 1. Visual Appearance of the Eyes